-VI.E.1.a).(1) This must include progressive clinical, technical, and consultative experiences that will enable each fellow to develop expertise as a pediatric endocrinology consultant.

-VI.E.1.a).(2) Lines of responsibility for the fellows must be clearly defined (Core)
+- VI.E.1.a).(1) This must include progressive clinical, technical, and consultative experiences that will enable each fellow to develop expertise as a pediatric nephrology consultant.
+(Core) - VI.E.1.a).(2) Lines of responsibility for the fellows must be clearly defined.
+(Core)